langchain-ai/langchain/docs/reference.rst

-Reference
+API References
 ==========================

 All of LangChain's reference documentation, in one place.
-Full documentation on all methods, classes, and installation methods for LangChain.
+Full documentation on all methods, classes, and APIs in LangChain.

 .. toctree::
    :maxdepth: 1

-   reference/integrations.md
    reference/prompts.rst
    LLMs<reference/modules/llms>
    reference/utils.rst